-Carry cots are designed for placing the child in a lying position, and according to the ECE R44/04 standard they are used until the child weighs 10-13 kg.
-A carry cot which complies with the ECE R129 i-Size standard is often suitable for children up to 15 months of age.
-When buying a carry cot, make sure you follow the instructions in the user manual regarding the weight and age or height of the child.
+Infant car seats are designed for placing the child in a lying position, and according to the ECE R44/04 standard they are used until the child weighs 10-13 kg.
+A infant car seat which complies with the ECE R129 i-Size standard is often suitable for children up to 15 months of age.
+When buying a infant car seat, make sure you follow the instructions in the user manual regarding the weight and age or height of the child.

-Carry cots should always face rearwards in a car.
-It is not permitted to carry a child in a carry cot on the front passenger seat if the front airbag system is activated.
+Infant car seats should always face rearwards in a car.
+It is not permitted to carry a child in a infant car seat on the front passenger seat if the front airbag system is activated.
 If the airbag were to open in an accident, it would cause serious injuries to the child.

-The child should lie in the carry cot at an angle of 45°.
+The child should lie in the infant car seat at an angle of 45°.
 A baby's proportions are different from those of an adult: their head is significantly heavier compared to the rest of their body.
 It would be much the same if we placed a bowling ball on our own shoulders.
 If the child is too upright, their chin will fall to their chest and this may lead to breathing problems, even to the point of suffocation.
-If the child is not at the right angle in the carry cot, they may experience back pain in adult life.
+If the child is not at the right angle in the infant car seat, they may experience back pain in adult life.

 It is recommended that you only make short trips when driving with a newborn.
-It is not recommended to keep your child in their carry cot for more than two hours at a time.
-If a child lies in a carry cot for too long, their neck and back come under strain.
+It is not recommended to keep your child in their infant car seat for more than two hours at a time.
+If a child lies in a infant car seat for too long, their neck and back come under strain.
 Clinical studies have shown that being in a semi-sitting position for long periods of time can lead to breathing problems.
-If you have a longer journey ahead of you, schedule stops so that you can take your child out of their carry cot and let them stretch.
-A carry cot should not be used as a substitute for a pram.
-A child should only be kept in a carry cot while in a car, and the cot should not be used as somewhere for them to sleep.
-It is recommended that you only use a combination of a carry cot and pram wheels in exceptional circumstances.
+If you have a longer journey ahead of you, schedule stops so that you can take your child out of their infant car seat and let them stretch.
+A infant car seat should not be used as a substitute for a pram.
+A child should only be kept in a infant car seat while in a car, and it should not be used as somewhere for them to sleep.
+It is recommended that you only use a combination of a infant car seat and pram wheels in exceptional circumstances.

-FROM CARRY COT TO SAFETY SEAT
+FROM INFANT CAR SEAT TO TODDLER SAFETY SEAT

-You should not be in a hurry to replace your carry cot with a safety seat.
-As a rule, a child will fit in a carry cot until they are around 15 months old.
-Even if their feet begin to extend over the bottom edge of the carry cot, this is not a sign of danger.
+You should not be in a hurry to replace your infant car seat with toddler safety seat.
+As a rule, a child will fit in a infant car seat until they are around 15 months old.
+Even if their feet begin to extend over the bottom edge of the infant car seat, this is not a sign of danger.
 Their feet may rest against the backrest of the seat and this will not reduce their safety.
-It is when the child's head starts to extend over the upper edge of the carry cot that it has become too small for them and should be replaced with a new safety device.
+It is when the child's head starts to extend over the upper edge of the infant car seat that it has become too small for them and should be replaced with a new safety device.